JHDatz/Big-Problems/2021 - Plaid Panthers/README.md

 ## Plaid Panthers

 This directory contains all the project information done for the Plaid Panthers team.
-Due to some miscommunication errors this team continued on with the analysis of the 2019 Forbes Loaners and worked on the positioning problem.
+This team continued on with the analysis of the 2020 Forbes Loaners and worked on the positioning problem.

 **Presentation on 3/10/21:**